-The High Elves worship Kinos, god of earth and sea, much like the Dark-Elves and Dwarves do.
-Rarely is there a High-Elf who does not worshop Kinos.
-They see themselves as Kinos' first and most productive creation after the Ancient Ones, and thus police themselves carefully to live up to that image.
-The second most most prominent god worshiped by their people is Bothimir, the god of magic.
+Virtually all High Elves worship Kinos, god of earth and sea, much like the Dark Elves and Dwarves.
+They see themselves as Kinos' first and greatest children after the Frol, and efforts are made by their race to make sure this is maintained.
+The second most prominent god worshiped by their people is Bothimir, the god of magic.
 Most Elven mages honor or worship him in some manner.

 Warhammer Armies: High Elves (8th Edition) pg.
 38.